 2. Click “Sign in with New Provider”

-3. Complete OAuth flow
+4. Complete OAuth flow at provider

-4. Verify user creation and login
+6. Check user creation and login success

 Integration Test: